Is My Website Traffic Real or Bots? (2026 Data)

 What Clickport catches that GA4 doesn't

-• UA pattern (what GA4 can also catch): 43.3% of our detections
+• UA pattern (the one GA4 can also catch): 43.3% of our detections

 • Browser GPU fingerprint (SwiftShader, ANGLE renderer strings): 36.0%

-• Datacenter IP reputation (AWS, Tencent Cloud, ColoCrossing, etc.): 18.9%
+• Datacenter IP reputation (AWS, Tencent Cloud, ColoCrossing, and the like): 18.9%

 • Other fingerprint signals (no viewport, instant execution, arm64 Linux): <1%